 The painting’s commission and sources

 Bruegel’s painting, with its bare trees and people bundled against the cold and hard-packed snow, is part of a long tradition in Northern European art of portraying the months of the year and the activities that occurred during each month.
-Among the most famous examples is the cycle found in the previously mentioned Très Riches Heures du Duc de Berry (above).
+Among the most famous examples is the cycle found in the previously mentioned Très Riches Heures du Duc de Berry.
 In that manuscript’s small but incredibly detailed paintings, each month is represented in a full-page miniature with an outdoor landscape scene (except January, which shows an indoor feasting scene) and either a courtly or peasant activity, such as hunting one month and working the land in another.

 In Bruegel’s case the paintings were commissioned by a wealthy Antwerp banker named Niclaes Jongelinck.
 Rather than twelve paintings, Bruegel’s cycle divided the year into six seasons (paintings for five survive—the other four are The Harvesters, Return of the Herd, The Gloomy Day, and Haymaking).
-He has also chosen to give as much or more emphasis to the landscapes than to the activities depicted, with particular attention paid to the shifting colors of the times of year, from dark brown to blues and greens to yellows.
+He has also chosen to give as much or more emphasis to the landscapes than to the depicted activities, with particular attention paid to the shifting colors of the times of year, from dark brown to blues and greens to yellows.
 This image—of winter—is the last in the series, dominated by whites and pale blues.
 If we imagine how they might have been displayed together in a room in Jongelinck’s house the effect would have been a chromatic progression through the seasons.

 Bruegel: the artist and his enduring fame